Authors & Events

 Sep 30, 1996

-The History of Middle-earth 5 Edited by Christopher Tolkien INKLINGS OF GREATNESS . . .
-J.R.R.
-Tolkien and C. S. Lewis were friends and fellow members of the literary circle known as The Inklings.
-It is hardly surprising that, at one point, these talented gentlemen embarked on a challenge: Lewis was to write on “space-travel” and Tolkien on “time-travel.”
-Lewis’ novel, Out of the Silent Planet, became the first book of a science fiction trilogy.
-Tolkien’s unfinished story, The Lost Road, chronicles the original destruction of Númenor, a pivotal event of the Second Age of Middle-earth.
-In this fifth volume of The History of Middle-earth, Christopher Tolkien brings Middle-earth to its state at the writing of The Lord of the Rings.
-Entertaining and informative, THE LOST ROAD AND OTHER WRITINGS offers fresh insights into the evolution of one of the world’s most enduring fantasies.
+The glorious history of how Middle-earth would change—and become the world readers recognize in The Lord of the RingsAs friends and fellow members of the literary circle known as The Inklings, J. R. R. Tolkien and C. S. Lewis embarked on a challenge.
+Lewis was to write on “space-travel” and Tolkien on “time-travel.”
+Lewis’s novel Out of the Silent Planet became the first book of a science fiction trilogy.
+Tolkien’s unfinished story “The Lost Road” chronicles the original destruction of Númenor, a pivotal event of the Second Age of Middle-earth.
+In this intriguing volume, Christopher Tolkien traces the vivid history of Middle-earth, bringing the land—its topography and ever-clashing forces—to the state readers recognize from The Lord of the Rings.
+Entertaining and informative, The Lost Road and Other Writings shares fresh insights into the evolution of one of the world’s most enduring fantasies.

 John Ronald Reuel Tolkien was born on January 3, 1892, in Bloemfontein, South Africa.
 After serving in World War I, he embarked upon a distinguished academic career and was recognized as one of the finest philologists in the world.
 He… More about J.R.R.
 Tolkien

 Visit other sites in the Penguin Random House Network

 Start earning points for buying books!
 Just for joining you’ll get personalized recommendations on your dashboard daily and features only for members.